vectara/vectara-docs/www/docs/common-use-cases/recommendation-systems/overview.md

 # Before you begin
-Before you begin using <Config v="names.product"/> for a semantic recommendation system, it's useful to think through what types of recommendation flows do you want to enable.
+Before you begin using <Config v="names.product"/> for a semantic recommendation system, it's useful to think through what types of recommendation flows you want to enable.
 For example:
 - Do you want to recommend based on the entire document content or just 1 section/field like the document title?
 - Do you want to recommend semantically similar content regardless of the source language or do you want to only match a particular language?